 The Company is principally engaged in the provision of management services and investment holding.
-The principal activities of its subsidiary companies are disclosed in Note 7 to the financial statements.
+The principal activities of its subsidiary companies are disclosed in Note 7.
 There have been no significant changes in the nature of these activities of the Company and its subsidiary companies during the financial year.